$ G $-Bessel processes and related properties

 \makeatletter [1]{\romannumeral #1} [1]{\expandafter\@slowromancap\romannumeral #1@} \makeatother { }

 \textbf{Abstract}.
-In this paper, for a class of $ d $-dimensional $ G $-Brownian motions, we introduce $ G $-Bessel processes.
-Under the condition of dimensionality $ d $, we obtain that the $ G $-Bessel process is the solution of a stochastic differential equation.
-Moreover, under the more strict condition of dimensionality $ d $, we get the uniqueness of the solution of stochastic differential equations governing $ G $-Bessel processes and the nonattainability of the origin of $ G $-Brownian motion.
+In this paper, we introduce $ G $-Bessel processes for a class of $ d $-dimensional $ G $-Brownian motions.
+Under the condition of dimensionality $ d $, we obtain that the $ G $-Bessel process is the solution of the stochastic differential equation.
+Furthermore, under the stricter condition of dimensionality, we establish the existence and uniqueness of a solution of the stochastic differential equation governing the $ G $-Bessel process and prove the nonattainability of the origin for $ G $-Brownian motion.